mic1104/mic1104/README.md

 📚 I am a lifelong learner who is always seeking new knowledge and experiences.
 I hold a Bachelor of Commerce and a Master of Business Analytics, both from the University of Melbourne.
 Now I am studying a Juris Doctor part-time at the Melbourne Law School.

-💼 After graduation, I worked at a Big 4 accounting firm but discovered my passion for data and am now working as a Data Science Analyst.
+💼 After graduation, I worked at a Big 4 accounting firm but discovered my passion for data and am now working as a Data Analyst.

 🔍 I am constantly exploring new technologies and tools in the field of data science and love finding innovative solutions to complex problems.